Problem

 I was able to simplify complex financial workflows, design within enterprise constraints, and deliver high-impact solutions under aggressive timelines.:

-Delivered 15 FDI financial dashboard designs in 6 weeks
+Delivered 30+ FDI financial dashboard designs in 3 months with minimal guidance

 Established a repeatable dashboard framework that supported rapid delivery without sacrificing clarity.